egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 Our end-goal should be simple: to have a workstation with DNSSEC validation enabled as "absolutely always" that works for home, enterprise and Internet Cafe.
-(Keep in mind, no ISP providers want this).
+(Keep in mind, no ISP providers would ever want this).

-At the moment, it is set to be as
-"if DNSSEC-secured, then DNSSEC-validated any DNS record; if not DNSSEC-secured, then return any DNS answer as-is."
+At the moment, most hosts' resolver is currently set to be as "if DNSSEC-secured, then DNSSEC-validated any DNS record; if not DNSSEC-secured, then return any DNS answer as-is."

 # Where's the Beef?

-The key thing here is to modifythe resolver's behavior so that it can do the faking of `DS` record of the parent zone, then keep faking after each zone cut, and keep faking all the way up to your very-own (fake) Root DNS.
+The key thing here is to modify the resolver's behavior so that it can do the pre-validating of `DS` record of the parent zone, then keep pre-validating after each zone cut, and keep pre-validating all the way up to your very-own private Root TLD/DNS.
 That is about as concise as I can make it.

-Faking of the `DS` needs not to be a dynamic on-the-fly thing; you create the public/private key, insert the public key into the parent zone, and repeat each zone name until you reach the root zone ... of your own.
+Pre-validation of the `DS` needs not to be a dynamic on-the-fly thing; you create the public/private key, insert the public key into the parent zone, and repeat this at each zone name until you reach the root zone ... of your own.

 Can ISC Bind9 do all this?
-Yeah, it can.
-But I have spread the functionality of this concept of a private TLD over many separate processes of `named` daemon.
+Yeah, it currently can.
+But I have spread the functionality of this concept of a private TLD over many separate processes of `named` daemon so that I could maintain this duality of private DNSSEC and with the Internet's Root Servers.

+# A New Resolve(r)

-What if our nameserver(s) were to have its validator mechanism re-instructed to take any query request for `mydomain` DS and circumvent (or redirect) its tld `SOA` elsewhere ... just for our `mydomain` zone name and supply a working DS public key
+What if our nameserver(s) were to have its own validator mechanism re-instructed to take any query request for `mydomain` DS and circumvent (or redirect) its tld `SOA` elsewhere ... just for our `mydomain` zone name and supply a working DS public key
 ... instead of going out to the Internet and get it from `tld` zone database?

-#

 Such feasibility would massively restart DNSSEC adoption rate at a faster
 rate: not only in deployment rate but also in training of general admins to use complex DNSSEC alongside with the DNSSEC deployment artists.

-What are the downsides to doing this DNSSEC-fake-zone-cut?
+What are the downsides to doing this DNSSEC-extra-zone-cut?

 In chime, the cybersecurity and protocol experts would repeatedly say: